j-savellano/toy-robot/README.md

 1. `ToyRobotSimulator.java`
 2. `ToyRobotSimulatorTest.java`

 Our only concern for now is the file `ToyRobotSimulator.java` as this is the file we need in order to run the program.
-The other file `ToyRobotSimulatorTest.java` is discussed on the **_Running The Tests_** section of this page.

 To run the program, please execute the following commands: